 Are they blind!

 With this in mind I took a camera with me in an attempt to document what I was seeing.
 I don’t know how far I will get but I am motivated to record as many of the leadlight features in the houses of at least the six suburbs above.
 I will only take photographs from the street and not invade people’s properties and I will only use photographs I have taken myself (or provided by the owners).
+I have started on Marrickville but COVID-19 has put that on hold for the moment.
 What I have found incredibly rewarding as I wander the streets is the amazing diversity of the housing in the inner western suburbs, and, accordingly, the amazing diversity there is in the leadlight.

 The designs/patterns in the individual leadlight windows in these suburbs is unique in its style and represents the taste of the original owners, the builder or the artisan/craftsman who made them.
 These leadlight windows are beautiful artefacts that record, in lead and glass, some of the significant social and political influences in Australia from the 1890’s to 1940 and, the rise of the middle class.
 They all add beauty and individuality to the homes in which people live now and they certainly added beauty and individuality to the dwellings when they were originally built and to the beauty of the streets.